-I. Overview & Existing Site Conditions
+Overview & Existing Site Conditions

-The applicant is seeking a Use Permit from the City of Isleton to formalize the existing pallet construction, storage, repair and distribution operations, ensuring compliance with the PDI zoning.
+The applicant is seeking a Use Permit from the City of Isleton to formalize and expand California Pallets' existing operations, ensuring compliance with the City's Planned Industrial District (PDI) zoning and supporting local industry activity while minimizing impacts on surrounding areas.

 The site is located at 100 5th Street and 401 6th Street, bordered by 5th Street (north), Jackson Blvd (west) and 6th Street (south) with two gated/secured access points from 5th Street and Jackson Blvd.

 - Parcel 1 (~3.0 acres, APN 157-0066-001) Acquired by California Pallets on August 30th, 2021.
 This parcel contains a 12,000 square foot warehouse used for pallet storage, repair and shipping.
 The warehouse is centrally located on the parcel (See Site Plan). - Parcel 2 (~5.8 acres, APN 157-0040-051) Acquired December 1, 2022, for operational expansion and has been used recently as overflow outdoor storage.
-The proposed expansion area is limited to less than 5 acres and maintains a 75-foot setback from the residential zoning (R-1-7) to the east.
+The proposed expansion area is limited to 5 acres, with a 75-foot setback from the residential zoning (R-1-7) to the east.